tskit-dev/msprime/docs/interchange.rst

 The mutation text format must contain the columns ``site``, ``node`` and ``derived_state``.
-The ``parent`` and ``metadata`` columns may also be optionally present.
-See the
-:ref:`mutation table definitions <sec_site_table_definition>`
-for details on these columns.
+The ``parent`` and ``metadata`` columns may also be optionally present (but ``parent`` must be specified if more than one mutation occurs at the same site).
+See the :ref:`mutation table definitions <sec_site_table_definition>` for details on these columns.

 mutations::

-    site    node    derived_state
+    site   node    derived_state    parent
-    0       3       G
+    0      0       A                -1
-    1       6       T
+    1      0       T                -1
-    1       0       A
+    1      1       A                1

 .. _sec_binary_interchange: